maflcko/b-c-gui-translations-review/reviews/yue.md

         <translation>关于 %1 (A)</translation>

 YES
-The translation mixes simplified Chinese "关于" instead of using Cantonese (yue) language, which should use traditional characters and more natural Cantonese phrasing.
-Also, the added " (A)" is unnecessary and was not present in the source.
+The translation uses "关于", which is Mandarin ("zh_CN"), not Cantonese ('yue').
+Also, "(A)" is extraneous and should not be present.

 Correct translation:
 關於 %1